why is lord Ganesha worshipped first - how to worship lord ganesha at home - Discovering Temples

 God Ganesha governs the Muladhara Chakra and worshipping him helps you to clear blockages and harmonize this chakra.
 A well-balanced Muladhara Chakra assists you in enhancing your inner strength and confidence.

 The worship of Ganesha is not just deeply rooted in Hinduism, but also found in several cultures worldwide.
 Ganesha is greatly worshipped in Buddhism, and his idols have been found inside many Buddhist monasteries across Tibet and China.
-Several ancient Ganesha temples are still present in Nepal and Thailand, and the Nepalese and Thai worship Ganesha as much as the Indians.
+In Indonesia, a 700-year-old idol of God Ganesha sits at the mouth of a volcano called Mt Bromo.
+The locals believe that Ganesha guards it and prevents volcanic eruptions.
+Several ancient Ganesha temples are still present in Nepal and Thailand.
+The Nepalese and Thai worship Ganesha as much as the Indians.
 Additionally, you will come across Ganesha inside several temples of Cambodia including the famous Angkor Wat temple.

 In Japan, an elephant-headed God known as Kangiten / Vinayakaten has been worshipped for thousands of years.
 Moreover, recently an old sculpture of Ganesha was found in the ruins at Gardez near Kabul, Afghanistan.
 This sculpture is a classic example of Indo-Afghan artistry and shows us that Ganesha was also popular among Afghans at some point in time!